Go exploring

 Primordial landscapes, tangled branches, breathtaking wildlife and miles of woodland trails.
 From the countryside to cities, we care for thousands of woods throughout the UK, all free to visit.

-It’s reasonably common to see weird growths on trees when you’re out and about, and one growth in particular can easily catch your eye.
-Looking like a dense tangled bird’s nest, witches’ brooms are a growth distortion that results in bunches of stem, leaf or root material growing from one point on a tree.
+Have you spotted weird growths on trees when you’re out and about?
+One growth in particular can easily catch your eye.
+Resembling a dense tangled bird’s nest, witches’ brooms are a growth distortion that results in bunches of stem, leaf or root material growing from or near one point on a tree.

-The term ‘witches’ broom’ relates to the deformity in trees.
-They can be small or large, and a single tree may have several or only one.
-In herbaceous plants this deformity is known by the scientific names of phyllanthies, phyllodies or chloranthies.
-Collectively, these are known as virescences.
+The term ‘witches’ broom’ refers to abnormal growths in trees.
+These tangled clusters vary in size, and a single tree may have several or only one.
+In herbaceous plants these deformities are known by the scientific name of virescences.
 A virescence is a growth consisting of distorted and multiplied parts of a plant, either green and leafy or woody and twiggy.
 It comes from the Latin virescens which means ‘becoming green’, and is not the same root as the word ‘virus’, although some viruses do cause virescences!

 Primordial landscapes, tangled branches, breathtaking wildlife and miles of woodland trails.
 From the countryside to cities, we care for thousands of woods throughout the UK, all free to visit.